 - Reach for the Stars iBook for use with an iPad.
 This product is used with overlays to provide tactile feedback for the student.
 The only cost of the product is $25.00 for the overlays.
 The iBook is a free download.
 Please see a review of the product for more information.

-- Touch the Stars - A NASA product which contains amazing Hubble Telescope images as tactile graphics.
+- Touch the Universe - A NASA product which contains amazing Hubble Telescope images as tactile graphics.

 Preparation for the TVI to do: